Spark plug information and installation-replacement

 6. Washer spacer – Do not forget to place the spacer washer underneath the spark plug, if the engine manual specifies one.
 (This is NOT the gasket placed under a new spark plug by the factory.)
 The washer lowers the compression and engine running temperature to an acceptable level.
 Failure to use the washer will damage the engine.
 Use a thicker washer if you must use low octane/poor quality fuel.
 These washers can be purchased from Miniplane USA.
 Remember that a cooler running and lower compression engine will last longer.
 Heat kills small engines.
 The higher the output of an engine, the shorter its life.

 7. Screw the spark plug into the hole with your hand.
 Be certain that it goes smoothly all the way in and does not bind.
 Binding is caused by combustion deposits that were not removed and why you must have a chase tool to clean the threads in the cylinder head.

 9. Boot installation – Smear a small amount of Spark Guard or equivalent inside the boot.
 The dielectric grease will permit the boot to be firmly seated and lessen wear of the boot, a common problem.
 Push the boot firmly down on the plug as far as it will go.
 Twisting it gently as you push down will help.
 If the boot is not fully pushed on, the spark will fail under high load and the engine will miss and/or experience a loss of power.
 As the boot wears, pilots will notice this by an abundance of black soot (pulverized rubber) inside the boot and on the terminal of the spark plug.
-If pilots replace the secondary wire and boot with our kit (an automotive-quality boot and heavy duty wire), the secondary wire and boot will last much, much longer.
+If pilots replace the secondary wire with our kit (an automotive-quality boot and heavy duty wire), the secondary wire and boot will last much, much longer.

 when you should replace the spark plug.
 When I change my plug, I also change the redrive/clutch oil at the same time as they both have about the same maintenance interval.